WordPress/block-development-examples/plugins/stylesheets-79a4c3/README.md

 ### Block Development Examples - Stylesheets 79a4c3

+This example shows how to apply styles to blocks using different sources:
+- inline styles
+- default classes (`wp-block-block-development-examples-stylesheets-79a4c3`)
+- custom classes (`hasPerspective`)
+- styles only for the editor (`editor.scss`)
+- styles shared by the editor and the frontend (`style.scss`)

 <!-- Please, do not remove these @TABLE EXAMPLES BEGIN and @TABLE EXAMPLES END comments or modify the table inside.
 This table is automatically generated from the data at data/examples.json and data/tags.json -->
 <!-- @TABLE EXAMPLES BEGIN -->
 | Folder                                                                                                              | <span style="display: inline-block; width:250px">Short description</span> | Tags | ID ([❓](https://github.com/wptrainingteam/block-development-examples/wiki/04-Why-an-ID-for-every-example%3F "Why an ID for every example?")) | Download .zip                                                                                                                                                                                                                                                          | Live Demo                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |